knetikmedia/knetikcloud-objc-client/docs/JSAPIReportingChallengesApi.md

 Retrieve a challenge event participant details

-Lists all user submitted scores sorted by value, including those that do not apear in the leaderboard due to value or aggregation
+Lists all user submitted scores sorted by value, including those that do not apear in the leaderboard due to value or aggregation. <br><br><b>Permissions Needed:</b> REPORTING_CHALLENGES_ADMIN

 ### Example
 ```objc